 Mid-April we took a trip to Puerto Rico to see the Puerto Rican birds and wildlife.
-As would be expected, the weather was warm and humid.
+As expected, the weather was warm and humid.
 Luckily we did not run into any rain at all, which made for a very productive nature watching adventure.
 The birdlife was abundant.
 The coastline and rainforests were absolutely beautiful.
 There are 18 endemic species of Puerto Rican birds and 30 endemic reptiles and amphibians.
-Our main interest was the birds but we did run across a few of the other endemics too.
+Our main interest was the birds.
+We did, though, run across some of the of the other endemics too.
 I am sorry to say that there are also 13 wildlife species that have gone extinct.
 One of these was a Puerto Rican Barn Owl that I would have really liked to have seen.
-Several species that are there now are threatened and currently in jeopardy.
+Several threatened species are in jeopardy.

 Puerto Rico is about 100 miles long (east to west) and 35 miles wide (north to south).
 Arriving in San Juan in the northeast, we immediately headed further east and south to El Yunque (formerly known as the Caribbean National Forest), which is the largest block of public land in Puerto Rico – 28,000 acres!
-It is also the only Tropical Rain Forest in the United States National Forest System (not to be confused with other rainforests in the system which exist in the Pacific Northwest and Alaska).
+In United States National Forest System this is the only Tropical Rain Forest (although there are other rainforests in the system existing in the Pacific Northwest and Alaska).
+Puerto Rico is an island so none of the endemic Puerto Rican birds exist anywhere else in the world except on this small island.
+This makes all the endemic wildlife here very special and very important to protect.
+It also makes it very vulnerable.
+So much of our worlds biodiversity is in jeopardy and we are loosing it at an alarming rate.
+Mankind is dependent on Earth’s biodiversity.

-Since El Yunque is protected from development, has an average 70-80 degree temperature year round, and ample rainfall (over 200 inches a year in some areas) it is lush and abundant in birdlife.
+The government protects El Yunque from development.
+The forest has an average 70-80 degree temperature year round.
+With ample rainfall (over 200 inches a year in some areas) it is lush and abundant in birdlife.
 We spent three days hiking the trails and exploring this area.
 I could have easily spent a month there.
 Many of the endemic Puerto Rican birds are possible there along with other endemic species of plants, retiles, and amphibians.
 The small trail at the visitor center itself is a simple short walk and is abundant in birdlife.
+It is such a pleasure as a naturalist to know that many of the things you see in this place is only found here.
+The species are very precious.
+We have seen so many of these small places in the world loose their unique forms of life.
+This is especially true in very recent times.

 On the grounds of the Ceiba Country Inn we did see several interesting and endemic Puerto Rican birds besides the Puerto Rican Screech Owl.
-These included the Puerto Rican Lizard Cuckoo, Puerto Rican Woodpecker, Puerto Rican Oriole, Puerto Rican Tanager, Mangrove Cuckoo, etc. There were also some of the endemic coquí (frogs) and lizards that could be readily seen and found.
-Overall this place, although not luxurious, was clean, conveniently located, moderately priced, offered a nice continental breakfast each morning and had exceptional wildlife right on the grounds of the inn.
+These included the Puerto Rican Lizard Cuckoo, Puerto Rican Woodpecker, Puerto Rican Oriole, Puerto Rican Tanager, Mangrove Cuckoo, etc. It was easy to see some of the endemic coquí (frogs) and lizards.
+Overall this place, although not luxurious, was clean and not overly expensive.
+It had a convenient location.
+They had a nice continental breakfast each morning and exceptional wildlife was right on the grounds of the inn.

 On our third day, after a final Hike in El Yunque, we headed west towards Bosque Estatal De Río Abajo.
 This was also an exceptional rainforest but its major attraction for us was the possibility of seeing the endangered Puerto Rican Amazon (Parrot).
 We looked for this species in El Yunque also, as many birders do, but at this time the best chances of finding this rare and endangered parrot is certainly in Bosque Estatal.
 There is a breeding program for the parrots in this protected forest.
 In many of the reports I have read, the birdwatchers are looking in El Yunque for this species.
 Although we did also look for them in El Yunque it was here in Bosque Estatal that we saw them.
 We hiked back into this reserve two days in a row and again I could have spent a month exploring the area.

 After leaving Bosque Estatal we went up to see the nearby Arecibo Observatory.
 This is the largest radio telescope in the world.
-The research being done is extremely interesting not to mention the history of its construction.
+The research they are doing is very interesting.
 There is a nice museum at the observatory and a tour comes with the $10 price of admission.
+The history of its construction was also extremely interesting.

 From Arecibo Observatory we headed towards the northwest coast because I wanted to see the White-tailed Tropicbirds along the coastline.
 After a very long day we got a room in Aguadilla and held off seeing the tropicbirds for the next morning.
 It had gotten dark as we arrived and was interesting to hear Antillean Nighthawks flying very close.
 Disappointingly we never spotted one.
 Next time I get to go to Puerto Rico I am going to spend the time to find one of these.